 - The student must have successfully completed a bachelor’s, master’s, or doctoral degree in a field on the DHS STEM Designated Degree Program List, from a SEVIS-certified college or university.

-- At the time of the application for the 17-month extension, the student must have a job offer from an employer registered with the “E-Verify” federal employment verification system.
+- At the time of the application for the STEM extension, the student must have a job offer from an employer registered with the “E-Verify” federal employment verification system.
 See paragraph on “E-Verify” below for more information

 - The student must file the extension officially with USCIS before the current period of OPT expires.
 A student who files a timely application is eligible to continue employment while the extension application is pending until either a final decision is made or for 180 days, whichever occurs first.
 After expiration of post-completion EAD, only E-Verify employment is permitted.